-All Nautique boats are stereo ready and include an auxiliary input.
-They have been pre-wired for your Nautique dealer to install a stereo.
-Nautique boats come with a Clarion stereo with Polk Audio speakers.
+All Nautique boats have been built stereo ready with power wires for head unit and cockpit speakers.
 Tower speakers can be purchased as an option.
 Digital remote controls can be mounted on the transoms of all boats and on the lower left side of the dash pod in boats that do not have Nautique LINC Systems.
 The digital remote control displays all necessary control functions at your fingertip.
 See your Nautique dealer for the stereo configuration for your boat.